SeldonIO/seldon-core/docs/source/contents/performance-tests/index.md

 # Performance tests
-This section describes how a user can run performance tests to understand the limits of a particular SCv2 deployement.
+This section describes how a user can run performance tests to understand the limits of a particular SCv2 deployment.

 The base directly is `tests/k6`